 Shostakovich wrote music for one more ballet, The Limpid Stream in 1936.
 The genre was left open to development by the home-sick and somewhat politically naive Sergei Prokofiev upon his return to Russia to create what remains the most well-known and loved of Soviet ballets, the traditional in style, Romeo and Juliet (1940).
 But it is Shostakovich's The Bolt which epitomizes the hope and optimism experienced by many Russians in creating a new, fairer society in the early years of the Soviet Union's history.

-Coincidentally there is, until the end of February, an exhibition of costumes, designs and photographs of the first production of The Bolt at the Gallery for Russian Arts and Design ( link to GRAD ) in London.
+Coincidentally there is, until the end of February, an exhibition of costumes, designs and photographs of the first production of The Bolt at the Gallery for Russian Arts and Design ( GRAD ) based in London.

 The 2006 DVD of the World premiere production of The Bolt with choreography by Alexei Ratmansky, the Bolshoi Ballet and Orchestra of the State Theatre Bolshoi, Moscow is a joy to watch.